Originally published in September 2020, this blog has been expanded and updated with new resources and information by Team JRNI.

-- What skills, background, and personal experience do you have that qualify you to coach in those areas?
+- What skills, background, and personal experiences qualify you to coach in those areas?

-- Why is this important to you - what makes you want to serve people in this particular way?
+- Why is this coaching niche important to you?
+What makes you want to serve people in this particular way?
 Did you face a similar challenge in your own life and overcome it?